Prof. Angela Tod - Professor of Older People and Care

 - Warnock C, Buchanan J & Tod AM (2017) The difficulties experienced by nurses and healthcare staff involved in the process of breaking bad news..
 J Adv Nurs.
 View this article in WRRO

-- Tod AM, Khakwani A, Tata L, Hubbard R, Beckett P, Borthwick D, White J & Leary A (2016) Which patients are assessed by a Lung Cancer Nurse Specialist: A UK national lung cancer audit study.
+- Khakwani A, Hubbard R, Beckett P, Borthwick D, Tod AM, Leary A, White J & Tata L (2016) Which patients are assessed by lung cancer nurse specialists?
+A national lung cancer audit study of over 128,000 patients across england.
 Lung Cancer, 96, 33-40.
 View this article in WRRO

 - Tod AM, Homer C, Cronin de Chavez A, Nelson P, Powell-Hoyland V & Stocks AJ (2016) Cold Snaps - children's health in a cold, damp home: influencing policy and practice.
 People, Place and Policy, 10(1), 57-76.
 View this article in WRRO